numeric-cafe/numeric-cafe.github.io/coc.md

 In the mean time, here is an informal Code of Conduct.

 1. Don't be a jerk.
-1. Numeric Café is an inclusive, welcoming space for all, regardless of race, gender identity or expression, age, nationality, sexuality, and so on.
+1. Numeric Café is an inclusive, welcoming space for all, regardless of race, gender identity or expression, age, nationality, disability, sexuality, or belonging to any other marginalized or historically oppressed group.
-1. Behavior that is inconsistent with that principle is unacceptable and will not be allowed or tolerated.
+1. Behavior that is inconsistent with items #2 is unacceptable and will not be allowed or tolerated.
 1. Take the following other Codes of Conduct as informative references as to acceptable behavior:
     1. [Contributor Covenant](https://www.contributor-covenant.org)
     1. [rOpenSci Code of Conduct](https://ropensci.org/code-of-conduct/)